 I listen to a lot of music, like a lot, I mean, a lot.
 Everyday I try my best to find a new band or a new song that captures me and makes me feel something.
 Something new that will wrestle it’s way into my Spotify playlists.
-It seems a strange thing to say about a hobby, but sometimes it can become a bit tiring and monotonous (ironic), and it’s sometimes easy to get bored and fed up music as an art form as it loses it’s allure and magic.
+It seems a strange thing to say about a hobby, but sometimes it can become a bit tiring and monotonous (ironic), and it’s sometimes easy to get bored and fed up with music as an art form as it loses it’s allure and magic.
 Then something happens and you remember all the reasons why music remains the most powerful art form for conveying the human condition, and why it is the closest thing that we have to magic.

 The past two years have definitely been the time of Dublin singer/songwriter Dermot Kennedy.
 The Rathcoole native continues to grow as an artist and is quickly reaching global superstardom, with a string of sold out tours and even names like Ellie Goulding willing to offer backing vocals to his most recent BBC Live Lounge set.

 On the Sunday and Monday before Christmas last month (22nd and 23rd of December), Kennedy returned home to play two sold out nights in Ireland’s biggest indoor venue, the 3 Arena.
 It was clear that this was a big deal for Kennedy, and he definitely delivered.

 This was the third time that I’ve had the pleasure of seeing Dermot Kennedy perform live, and one of the most interesting things about his shows is the audiences that attend.
 As acts get bigger and bigger very often they can attract people who aren’t big fans of the artist and just want a night out to tell people about at work the next day, but this isn’t the case for Kennedy.
 Every song is always fully respected and every line is sang back with a gusto that makes you feel as though you are part of something bigger, and this was the case here again.